sidbala4023/Flow/README.md

 13.Create a screen flow to display Rating of an Account on Account record page and Case Record page.
 If the rating is ‘HOT’ then only show the screen on both record page.

+14.Create a screen to create post to chatter in opportunity and relating the opportunity to account.